Nirajara/Nirajara.github.io/_pages/archery.md

 nav_order: 5
 ---

 Hi there!
-I shoot Barebow for the <a href="https://dev.uclaclubarchery.com/">UCLA archery team</a>!
-I joined (having basically never shot before) in September 2021 and I've had a lot of fun practicing and competing!
+I shoot Barebow for the <a href="https://dev.uclaclubarchery.com/">UCLA archery team</a>.

-Here's some of the latest competitions I've shot in!
+Here are some of the latest competitions I've shot in.

 <!-- pages/projects.md -->
 <div class="projects">